 I’m Geetha, an Indian living in the UK.
 I’m a cook, photographer, videographer, editor and voice behind the Flavours Treat.

 A bit About ME

 I’m a part-time food blogger and a full-time mother to a most adorable, bubbly and cute little girl.
 I am a vegetarian by choice and a food enthusiast who enjoys cooking for my family.

-In my previous life, I was a restaurateur and a part-time cook where I learnt about various regional cuisines, the importance of spices used to flavour the dishes.
+Before starting a food blog, I was a restaurateur and a part-time cook where I learnt about various regional cuisines, the importance of spices used to flavour the dishes.
 Kind and friendly chefs helped me to improve my cooking skills and gain the confidence to use shortcuts in the kitchen to make life easier.
 I’ve adapted a few simple techniques and tactics that helped me to take my cooking skills to the next level.